Depression is a common mental health issue. It is estimated that about 25% of women and 12% of men are affected by the disorder in their lifetimes.

 Forty women (20 – 64 years old) with depression symptoms took part in the study.
 One group received a mindfulness-based yoga intervention, whereas the other group received a control treatment (e.g., walking).

 The walking program included twice-weekly practice with a 65-min walking DVD and 8 telephone sessions.
-Based on the DVD instruction, participants walked forwards and backwards.
+Based on the DVD instruction, participants walked forwards and backward.

 Both programs lasted 12 weeks and were done at home.
 Participants took two assessments, one was after the intervention and the other one month after the intervention.